Applications for entry for the next academic year (starting September 2026) are now open.

 There are many opportunities to find out more about the College and decide if Hills Road is right for you.

-Key dates | JUL 25 |
+Key dates | SEP to DEC 25 |

 ---|---|

 Action | Attend any assemblies, workshops, talks or activities that your school offers.
-Also visit your Careers Adviser if you are offered the opportunity.
-From September, you will be able to access the MyChoice16 platform. |
+Also, visit your Careers Adviser if you are given the opportunity.
+From September, you will be able to access the MyChoice16 platform.
+Applications can be submitted from 1 October 2025. |

 Key dates | JAN 26 |